skanin/master-study-system/README.md

 ## How to run

-Use `npm start` in the project root.
+Use `npm i && npm start` in the project root.
 The frontend will then start.
 You'll also need the [backend](https://github.com/skanin/master-study-system-backend) to be able to use the system.

 Once both frontend and backend are running, you can use the app at [http://localhost:3000](http://localhost:3000).
 The backend will be running at [http://localhost:3001](http://localhost:3001).
 You'll have to login, a list of usernames can be found in the [backend repository](https://github.com/skanin/master-study-system-backend).